 Compatibility of Licences Frequently Used in GÉANT

 We have compiled comprehensive information about OSS licences, some of which is also available via Mend, the tool used for SCA (described in Section 2.7).
-However, there is a limited set of licences that are frequently used in GÉANT or are common sources of compatibility issues. presents an orientational diagram describing the relationships and compatibility of these licences.
+However, there is a limited set of licences that are frequently used in GÉANT or are common sources of compatibility issues.
+Figure 2.2 presents an orientational diagram describing the relationships and compatibility of these licences.
 Please note that there are two distinct interpretations of licence compatibility.
 A less restrictive, more commonly used and symmetrical type of compatibility indicates that components with two distinct licences can be used in the same project, which may be achieved by relicensing one or both of them or by selecting a third licence for the encompassing product.
 A more restrictive and direct, yet asymmetrical, interpretation determines whether a component under one licence may be used in software under another licence.
 Although the first interpretation is dependent on the second, various types of “use” by the produced software exist and sometimes can be altered by modifying the system architecture to allow the integration of a problematic component without needing to change the licence of the created software.